floatdrop/gulp-watch/README.md

 All incoming files that piped in will be grouped and passed to `events` stream as is.

  * `events` — is `Stream` of incoming events.
 Events will be grouped by timeout to prevent multiple tasks to be executed repeatedly by commands like `git pull`.
  * `done` — is callback for your function signal to batch once you are done.
-This allows you to run your callback as soon as the previous `end`.
+This allows you to run your callback as soon as the previous `end`. `done` can be omitter iff callback returning `Stream` or `Promise`, otherwise __it will block__ next events.

 #### Options